Типи дефектів поля зору

 Loss of the outer part of the entire visual field in one or both eyes

-Glaucoma, retinitis pigmentosa or another peripheral retinal disorder, chronic papilledema, panretinal photocoagulation, central retinal artery occlusion with cilioretinal artery sparing, bilateral occipital lobe infarction with macular sparing, nonphysiologic vision loss, cancer-associated retinopathy
+Glaucoma, retinitis pigmentosa or other peripheral retinal disorder, chronic papilledema, panretinal photocoagulation, central retinal artery occlusion with cilioretinal artery sparing, bilateral occipital lobe infarction with macular sparing, cancer-associated retinopathy, autoimmune retinopathy, functional vision loss

 Homonymous hemianopia